Sedation Dentists Fort Lauderdale, FL

 Nitrous Oxide Sedation (Laughing Gas)

 Sedation with nitrous oxide gas is more commonly known as laughing gas.
-It is a sedation technique commonly used to help patients decreases their anxiety and promotes relaxation while they remain conscious.
+It is a sedation technique commonly used to help patients decrease their anxiety and promotes relaxation while they remain conscious.
 This method of sedation is sometimes referred to as anxiolysis; taking the “edge” off a nervous patient so that the necessary treatment can be performed.

 Nitrous oxide and oxygen are mixed together and then inhaled through a mask that covers the nose prior to and during a dental procedure to produce sensations of lightheadedness, relaxation, and a comfortable, warm-all-over feeling.
 The patient receives 50-70% oxygen with no less than 30% nitrous oxide.
 Patients are able to breathe on their own and remain in control of all bodily functions.
 The patient may experience mild amnesia (memory loss) and may fall asleep not remembering all of what happened during their appointment.
-Safe, effective, and non-invasive, nitrous oxide gas is one of our sedation method for mild anxious patients.
+Safe, effective, and non-invasive, nitrous oxide gas is one of our sedation methods for mildly anxious patients.

 Advantages of Nitrous Oxide Sedation (Laughing Gas)